R1-LEGENDARY/midterm-shared/README.md

          cd C:\xampp\htdocs

-     Clone or copy your Laravel project folder into htdocs.
+     Clone or copy the Laravel project folder into htdocs.
      Navigate to your project folder:

          cd library-system